Inflection: Basque (agglutinative nominal inflection / fusional verb inflection)

 Transitivity is a thoroughgoing division of Basque verbs, and it is necessary to know the transitivity of a particular verb in order to conjugate it successfully.
 In the spoken language only a handful of commonly used verbs are fully conjugated in the present and simple past, most verbs being conjugated by means of an auxiliary which differs according to transitivity.
 The literary language includes a few more such verbs, but the number is still very small.
 Even these few verbs require an auxiliary to conjugate other tenses besides the present and simple past.

-The most common intransitive auxiliary is izan, which is also the verb for "to be".
-The most common transitive auxiliary is ukan, which is also the verb for "to have".
+The most common intransitive auxiliary is izan, which is also the verb for 'to be'.
+The most common transitive auxiliary is ukan, which is also the verb for 'to have'.
 (Other auxiliaries can be used in some of the tenses and may vary by dialect.)
 The compound tenses use an invariable form of the main verb (which appears in different forms according to the "tense group") and a conjugated form of the auxiliary.
 Pronouns are normally omitted if recoverable from the verb form.
-A couple of examples will have to suffice to demonstrate the complexity of the Basque verb:
+A couple of examples will suffice to demonstrate the complexity of the Basque verb:

 The morphs that represent the various tense/person/case/mood categories of Basque verbs, especially in the auxiliaries, are so highly fused that segmenting them into individual meaningful units is nearly impossible, if not pointless.
 Considering the multitude of forms that a particular Basque verb can take, it seems unlikely that an individual speaker would have an opportunity to utter them all in his or her lifetime.